-So while a short queen may seem like a tight fit, sometimes it’s exactly what you need.
+So while a short queen mattress may seem like a tight fit, sometimes it’s exactly what you need.

 Is a Short Queen Mattress Comfortable?

 Yes!
 A short queen mattress can be every bit as comfortable as a standard queen, if you know which kind to buy.
-An RV manufacturer might sell their RV with a subpar mattress that won’t lead the nicest night’s sleep, but you can swap out that mattress with a gel memory foam short queen.
+An RV manufacturer might sell their RV with a subpar mattress that won’t lead to the nicest night’s sleep, but you can swap out that mattress with a gel memory foam short queen mattress.
 Memory foam is a product invented by NASA to cushion astronauts, and it’s made specifically to reduce the pain of strenuous travel, particularly by cradling the body to ease pressure points.
 Memory foam conforms to your body so that every part of you is snug and cushioned equally, from your neck to your shoulders to your hips.
 The only problem with memory foam is that sometimes that snug fit leads to overheating—it absorbs your body shape a little too well.
 But that’s why we use gel memory foam.
 Gel beads are incorporated in the memory foam to disperse heat and take away that sweaty feeling.
 On a gel foam mattress you can get a perfect restful night’s sleep.

 Our Mattresses are certified Flexible polyurethane foam.
 Meaning that our Mattresses have been tested to meet the rigorous standards for emissons, content, performance, and durability.
 Specifically, the foam is: Made without ozone deleters.
 Made without PBGDEs, TDCPP or TCEP flame retardants!